bernhardHartleb/Install-VM-Debian/README.md

 - Open gtkterm.
 - Click Configuration -> Port: Choose /dev/ttyUSB0 at 115200 Baud.
 - Click OK.
 Press Enter a few times in the black console.
-- The Zynq command prompt appears.
+- The Zybo command prompt appears.

 You are now working with Linux on the Zybo board!
 Do not modify files in the default installation.
 A custom image on the SDCard should be used for that.